Rocksnotch/WebDesign/README.txt

 -----Updates from P2-----
 -Added 'Employees' page
--Employees page includes 5 buttons, all with hover and active colors -Footer is now dynamic, and will always stick to the bottom of the page -Hover buttons are the dynamic CSS for this page -Missing an 'All' button, but appears P3 will want this so will wait to add till then -5 employee categories, 3 employees each category
+-Employees page includes 5 buttons, all with hover and active colors -Footer is now dynamic, and will always stick to the bottom of the page.
+Result splits site into a 'main' body and a 'footer' body.
+-Hover buttons are the dynamic CSS for this page -Missing an 'All' button, but appears P3 will want this so will wait to add till then -5 employee categories, 3 employees each category